ndrewtl/airspace-jekyll/_posts/2018-01-06-occurrence.md

 ### 1. Download, format and manipulate biodiversity data

-We will be working with occurrence data for the beluga whale from the <a href="http://www.gbif.org/" target="_blank">Global Biodiversity Information Facility</a>, and population data for the same species from the <a href="http://www.livingplanetindex.org/home/index" target="_blank">Living Planet Database</a>, both of which are publicly available datasets.
+We will be working with occurrence data for the beluga whale from the <a href="http://www.gbif.org/" target="_blank">Global Biodiversity Information Facility</a> and population data for the same species from the <a href="http://www.livingplanetindex.org/home/index" target="_blank">Living Planet Database</a>, both of which are publicly available datasets.

 #### Set your the working directory.

 It helps to keep all your data, scripts, image outputs etc. in a single folder.
 This minimises the chance of losing any part of your analysis and makes it easier to move the analysis on your computer without breaking filepaths.
 Note that filepaths are defined differently on Mac/Linux and Windows machines.
-On a Mac/Linux machine, user files are found in the 'home' directory (`~`), whereas on a Windows machine files can be placed in multiple 'drives' (e.g. `D:`).
-Also note that on a Windows machine, if you copy and paste a filepath from Windows Explorer into RStudio, it will appear with backslashes (`\ `), but R requires all filepaths to be written using forward-slashes (`/`), so you will have to change those manually.
+On a Mac/Linux machine, user files are found in the 'home' directory (`~`), whereas on a Windows machine, files can be placed in multiple 'drives' (e.g. `D:`).
+Also note that on a Windows machine, if you copy and paste a filepath from Windows Explorer into RStudio, it will appear with backslashes (`\ `), but R requires all filepaths to be written using forward-slashes (`/`) so you will have to change those manually.

-__Set your working directory to the folder you downloaded from Github earlier, it should be called `CC-occurrence-master` or however you renamed it when unzippin.
+__Set your working directory to the folder you downloaded from Github earlier.
+It should be called `CC-occurrence-master` or however you renamed it when unzipping.
 See below for some examples for both Windows and Mac/Linux:__

 ```r
 # Set the working directory on Windows